Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

 As shown in Eq. (\ref{eq:refk}), in the presence of a stored control excitation the blockaded cooperativity $C_\mathrm{b,p}^k$ modifies the scattering properties of the system.
-This modification leads in turn to extraction of information regarding the presence and/or location of the stored control excitation.
-The extraction of information about the presence/location of the stored excitation in the control branch leads to dephasing processes in the control branch.
-These processes arise from the two Lindblad operators (\ref{eq:kjum})-(\ref{eq:gjum}), that in the shifted frame read
+This modification leads in turn to the extraction of information regarding the presence and/or location of the stored control excitation.
+The extraction of information about the presence or location of the stored excitation in the control branch leads to dephasing processes in that branch.
+These processes arise from the two Lindblad operators (\ref{eq:kjum}) and (\ref{eq:gjum}), which in the shifted frame read